flamechain/Modules/MoreDocumentation.md

 ## 2.4 Other

-The only other thing in the SimulateTasks() class that wasn't included was the print statements.
-It starts by using the [start()](#start()) method.
+The only other thing in the [SimulateTasks()](./README.md#17-loadingbarsimulatetasks) class that wasn't included was the print statements.
+It starts by using the [start()](#start) method.
 The reason this is a method is because the '/' character next to the 'Loading Tasks' rotates in a circle.
-The code for this can be seen [here](#start()).
+The code for this can be seen [here](#start).

 ```txt
 Loading Tasks /